luxfi/docs/docs/tooling/cli-guides/validate-subnets.md

 # Configure a Node to Validate a Subnet with Lux-CLI

-This page demonstrates how to configure nodes to validate an Lux Subnet.
+This page demonstrates how to configure nodes to validate a Lux Subnet.
 Validation via Lux-CLI is currently only supported on Testnet.

 :::warning